-The Year 2000 Issue is the result of computer programs being written using two digits rather than four to define the applicable year.
-Any of the Company's computer programs that have date-sensitive software may recognize a date using "00" as the year 1900 rather than the year 2000.
-This could result in system failure or miscalculations causing disruptions of operations, including, among other things, a temporary inability to process transactions, send invoices, or engage in similar normal business activities.
+The Year 2000 Issue is a result of computer programs being written using two digits rather than four to define the applicable year.
+Any of the Company's computer programs having date-sensitive software may calculate "00" as 1900 instead of the desired 2000.
+This could result in system failure or miscalculations causing disruptions in operation, including, among other things, a temporary inability to process transactions, send invoices or engage in similar normal business activities.

+Based on hardware and software assessments, the Company is in the process of modifying or replacing portions of its information and non-information technology systems.
+These adaptations will prepare the Company for continued operation beyond December 31, 1999.
+The Company believes that the modifications to existing software and conversions to new hardware and software should mitigate the impact of the Year 2000 Issue.
+The Company is also in the process of validating non-information technology systems utilized to support the Company's operations.
+The Company is requesting compliance data from vendors and is modifying or replacing equipment if necessary.
+Internal testing of the non-information technology systems is being conducted where possible.
+However, if the modifications and the conversions are not completed, the Year 2000 Issue could subject the Company to potential liability claims from its customers and could have a material adverse impact on the operations of the Company.
+Contingency plans are being developed and put into place to control the impact of single point failures.
+A major contingency already in place is backup power capabilities within the Company's call centers.
+Each call center is equipped with both battery and generator power availability protecting the Company in the event of local utility company failures.

-Based on a recent assessment, the Company determined that it will be required to modify or replace significant portions of its software so that its computer systems will properly utilize dates beyond December 31, 1999.
-The Company presently believes that modifications to existing software and conversions to new hardware and software can mitigate the impact of the Year 2000 Issue.
-However, if such modifications and conversions are not completed on timely basis, the Year 2000 Issue could have a material adverse impact on the operations of the Company.
-The Company is in the process of initiating formal communications with all of its significant suppliers and large customers to determine the extent to which the Company is vulnerable to those third parties' failure to remediate their own Year 2000 Issue, and the Company's current assessments are based on presently available information.
-However, there can be no guarantee that the systems of other companies on which the Company's systems rely will be timely converted, or that a failure to convert by another company, or a conversion that is incompatible with the Company's systems, would not have material adverse effect on the Company.
+The Company is communicating with all of its significant suppliers and customers to determine the extent to which the Company is vulnerable to those third parties' failure to remediate their own Year 2000 Issues.
+The Company's current assessment is based on presently available information.
+However, there can be no guarantee that the systems of other companies on which the Company's system relies, will be converted on a timely basis, or that failure to convert by another company, or a conversion is incompatible with the Company's systems, would not have material adverse effect on the Company.
+In the event the Company is unable to initiate phone calls or receive phone calls on behalf of its clients, loss of revenue will result, the extent and materiality of which would depend on the length of the time required to restore access.